Identification of Edge Disconnections in Networks Based on Graph Filter Outputs: Measurement model: Output of a GSP filter

 where $h(\cdot)$ is the transfer function of the filter.
 A graph filter is a linear operator applied on an input graph signal, $\avec_{\text{in}}$, such that the output graph signal, $\avec_{\text{out}}$, satisfies \cite{Shuman,Egilmez,Moura}

 In this paper, we consider smooth graph filters.
 Table \ref{FT} presents smooth graph filters that are commonly used in the GSP and network science literature.

-In the following, we give a formal definition of smooth graph filters, which states that the expected Dirichlet energy of the output graph signal is lower than that of the input graph signal. \begin{mydef} Let the elements of the input graph signal, $\avec_{\text{in}}$, be independent zero-mean Gaussian random variables.
+In the following, we give a formal definition of smooth graph filters, which states that the expected Dirichlet energy of the output graph signal is lower than that of the input graph signal. \begin{mydef} Let the elements of the input graph signal, $\avec_{\text{in}}$, be independent and identically distributed (i.i.d.) zero-mean Gaussian random variables.
 Then, $h(\cdot)$ from \eqref{notation} is a smooth graph filter if

 where the Dirichlet energy, $Q_{\Lmat}(\cdot)$, is defined in (\ref{global smooth}) and $\avec_{\text{out}}$ is given in \eqref{9}. \end{mydef} By using (\ref{global smooth}), it can be verified that smoothness according to Definition \ref{smoothdef} is satisfied for the graph filters in (\ref{Tikhonov filter}) and (\ref{diffusion filter}).
 In addition, for the GMRF graph filter from (\ref{GMRF filter}), \eqref{SGF} holds under the assumption that the Laplacian matrix satisfies $\text{Tr}(\Lmat)>1$.
 Smooth graph signal corresponds to slow variations within the neighboring/connected vertices \cite{Shuman,dakovic}.
-Similarly, it can be shown that these filters are low-pass graph filters \cite{Anna1,Anna2}.
+Similarly, it can be shown that these filters are low-pass graph filters \cite{Anna1,lital}.